 Guido Gentile is Professor of Transportation Engineering at DICEA - Sapienza University of Rome, where he teaches Transport Modeling and Planning.
-He is also Founder of SISTeMA srl, where he directs Research & Innovation; the company, co-founded in 2009 as university spin-off, is now part of the PTV Group (Porsche SE), has more than 40 employees and is leader in software development for Intelligent Transport Systems.
+He is also director of Research & Innovation in SISTeMA srl; the company, co-founded in 2009 as university spin-off, is now part of the PTV Group, has more than 50 employees and is leader in software development for Intelligent Transport Systems.

 He was born in 1971 in Rome, where he graduated cum laude as Civil Engineer in 1996.
 He obtained a Master in Corporate Finance at LUISS in 1996 and a PhD in Transport Engineering at Sapienza in 2000.
 He is enrolled in the Professional Engineering Association of Rome since 1996.
 He has the Italian National Scientific Habilitation (ASN) as Full Professor in Transportation Engineering (2012) and in Operation Research (2016).